bleutzinn/grav-plugin-eprivacy/README.md

 ### "services" and "service tags"

-tarteaucitron.js uses the term "services" for the functionality provided by third-party partners like Facebook and the required code to be used in your website.
+tarteaucitron.js uses the term "services" for the functionality provided by third-party service providers or partners like Facebook and the required code blocks.
-To indicate such code blocks in JavaScript, HTML or both this plugin uses the term "service tags".
+To indicate such code blocks this plugin uses the term "service tags".

 ## Usage